 - fertility treatments if you’re trying to get pregnant

-But if nothing seems to be working, your doctor may suggest surgery to remove displaced endometrial tissue and scar tissue.
+But if nothing seems to be working, your doctor may suggest surgery to remove displaced tissue and scar tissue.
 This can usually be done laparoscopically, which is less invasive than open surgery.

 Surgery may relieve your symptoms and make it easier for you to get pregnant, but endometriosis and your symptoms can return.